Foua Toloa: Head of Government

 In November 2011, Toloa, as Head of Government of Tokelau, became a founding member of the Polynesian Leaders Group, a regional grouping intended to cooperate on a variety of issues including culture and language, education, responses to climate change, and trade and investment.

 In December 2011, at the 2011 United Nations Climate Change Conference in Durban, Toloa announced that Tokelau would, in 2012, "switch entirely to renewable energy", as it would "switch off its old diesel generators and be powered by a $7.5m solar PV system designed to provide 90% of its energy.
 The rest will come from home-made coconut oil".
 He urged the rest of the world to move towards renewable energy in like manner.

 After the end of his term as Ulu, Toloa served as Minister for Finance, Telecommunications, Energy and Transport.
 He was sacked in June 2012 "after New Zealand’s Foreign Minister, Murray McCully, had indicated he couldn’t work with him".
 The dispute derived from the "dilapidated" MV Tokelau, the ship serving as Tokelau's link to the outside world.
 McCully considered it not to be seaworthy, but Toloa insisted it should continue to be used.
 Ulu Kerisiano Kalolo dismissed Toloa, and the MV Tokelau was replaced with a newer ship, the PB Matua.

 Toloa was the only faipule reelected in the 2014 election.

+Foua Toloa died in the U.S. state of California on 23 June 2015.